devops-contribution/environments/README.md

 ## Setup & Usage

-## This repo uses workflows extensively, see below.
+## This repo uses workflows extensively, and there is specific order of workflow execution.
+See below,
 - for initializing & creating the remote backend: use `Provision Remote Backend`
 - for initializing & creating the VPC           : use `validate VPC`, this is auto-initiate the VPC creation after successful completion.
 - for initializing & creating the EKS           : use `validate EKS`, this is auto-initiate the EKS creation after successful completion.
+- for initializing & creating the Node Group           : use `validate Node Group`, this is auto-initiate the Node Group creation after successful completion.

 ## Remote State Management